Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

     - Container to Load Balance:
         - Make sure the container name and port is nginx:80
         - Then press `Add to Load Balancer`
-        - Disable Test Listener.
-    - Choose the target group you made when making your ALB for Target Group 1.
-For Target Group 2, create a new one and make sure the fields for each target group are the same.
+    - Choose the target groups you made when making your ALB for Target Group 1 and Target Group 2.
     - Service discovery
         - Enable it since you've got a website
         - Create a new, verbose private namespace.